 I offer a complete novel study to accompany Hoot for use in the classroom or homeschool.
 The unit includes both a printable format and a Google Drive™ format for use in a paperless classroom or with Google Classroom.

-This is a great novel with themes of friendship, teamwork, adolescence, corporate corruption, environmentalism, and integrity all told in a writing style that tweens and teens can relate to and enjoy.
+Hoot is an excellent choice for the classroom, providing students with an engaging and thought-provoking look at environmental issues and activism, including themes of friendship, teamwork, adolescence, corporate corruption, environmentalism, and integrity, all told in a writing style that tweens and teens can relate to and enjoy.